Qbizinc/qbiz-wiki/training/Certifications/AWS_ML_Specialty.md

 #### [Amazon HealthLake](https://aws.amazon.com/healthlake/)
 #### [Amazon Kendra](https://aws.amazon.com/kendra/)
 #### [Amazon Lex](https://aws.amazon.com/lex/)
-- service for building conversational interfaces into any application using voice and text
+- service for building conversational interfaces into any application using voice and text (chatbots)
 - advanced deep learning functionalities of automatic speech recognition (ASR) for converting speech to text, and natural language understanding (NLU) to recognize the intent of the text
 - build applications with highly engaging user experiences and lifelike conversational interactions